catseye/Robin/doc/Reactor.md

 General Reactor properties
 --------------------------

-Facilities can handle multiple responses in response to an event.
+A reactor can issue multiple commands in its response to an event.

     | (reactor (line-terminal) 0
     |   (macro (self args env)